 CLASS DEFINITIONS AND RULES:

-A. Open Class: May use any compound or recurve bow, sight, release, stabilizer or equipment unless specifically prohibited in any other part of these rules, or by a ruling of the Competition Committee.
+A. Open Class: May use any compound or recurve bow, sight, release, stabilizer or equipment unless specifically prohibited in any other part of these rules or by a ruling of the Competition Committee.
 Overdraws do not designate shoot class or shooting style.
-Sight type and/or release type is the determining factors for all non-Open classes.
+Sight type and stabilizer length are determining factors for all non-Open classes.

 B. Fixed Pin Class: Sights will have fixed pins with no pin limit.
 Movable sights may be used, but must be locked down into a fixed position that will be verified by the group prior to competing.
-No magnification is permitted except in the Hunter, Senior Hunter and Unlimited Class.
+Magnification is not permitted in any 30 yard fixed pin class, but is permitted in Men’s Hunter, Senior Hunter and the Unlimited Class.
 Clarifiers or verifiers in the peep are not considered magnification and are permitted.
 Releases may be used.
 Stabilizer Rule: A front stabilizer or a system including quick releases, enhancers and/or weights may be used, but may not exceed twelve inches (12”) in total length from the tip of the stabilizer (or system) to the point of attachment on the front of the riser provided by the manufacturer.
 A rear stabilizer or counter balance weight system may be used with a maximum of two extensions.
 Due to the use of V-bars and varying points of attachment the length of the rear stabilizer is not to extend further than six inches (6”) past a point measured from the back of the riser below the grip toward the strings.
 There are no stabilizer restrictions for the Unlimited Class.
 Competitors in Fixed Pin classes may make one “gang adjustment” of their sight during competition without calling a breakdown.
 The adjustment may be made following a shot and prior to proceeding to the next target, under the following procedure: (1) inform the group, and (2) make the adjustment to the whole pin set in front of the group.
 Individual pins may not be adjusted, and further adjustments must be made under Shooting Time Allowed, Rule “D”.

 C. ASA reserves the right to review any equipment / accessories and determine its suitability for competition.
 The following equipment / accessories are prohibited in all classes: (1) broadheads or any other point or tip not intended for target use; (2) retaining mechanisms which allow the bow to be mechanically held in the drawn position (except crossbows); (3) laser sights or devices; (4) devices or any outside agency (including stabilizer bar or prop stick) that allows the mass weight of the bow to be relieved from either arm while shooting.
 ASA retains the right to waive certain equipment restrictions or shooting rules under specific circumstances for physically challenged competitors.